nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 [Surrey-on-the-Brams](@/locations/surrey-on-the-brams.md).
 Details in this is a modern analysis of that sketch using modern linguistic methods.

+Early Hick shows an ergative-absolutive alignment with rich derivational morphology and a sophisticated spatial reference system.
+Core grammatical relations are marked through suffixes, while derivational processes primarily use prefixes.

 A reconstruction of a hypothetical Proto-Hick is also provided, inferenced from regional dialects and the historical development of Hick.